Leeanna Pendergast

 Leeanna Pendergast (born c.
-1962) is a Canadian former politician.
+1962) is a former Canadian politician.
 She was a Liberal member of the Legislative Assembly of Ontario from 2007 to 2011, representing the riding of Kitchener—Conestoga.

 Background

 Pendergast was born in Kitchener, Ontario in 1962.
 She obtained a bachelor's degree from the University of Waterloo.
-She has also studied at the University of Toronto and at Oxford University in England, receiving numerous degrees including a MA, BEd and MEd.
+She also studied at the University of Toronto and at Oxford University in England, receiving a Master of Arts, a Bachelor of Education, and a Master of Education.
 She worked at numerous high schools in the region, serving as the vice-principal of four schools and as an education consultant for the Ministry of Children and Youth Services.
 Pendergast has helped develop various programs for youth in Kitchener, including the Safe Schools Initiative and the Breakfast Program for Needy Students.
 She has also chaired the Education Foundation golf classic, raising money for literacy and numeracy initiatives.

-She and her husband, Richard, have lived in Conestogo, just outside Kitchener, and is a Vice-Principal at Sir John A. MacDonald Public School.
+She and her husband, Richard, have lived in Conestogo, just outside Kitchener, and is a vice-principal at Sir John A. MacDonald Public School.
 She has three sons, Adam, Alexander and Benjamin.